tehoro/ibf/README.md

 On Windows the binary is named ibf.exe.

 Step 3: Set up your .env file
-Create a .env file in your working folder (or use ~/.config/ibf/.env).
+Create a .env file in your working folder.
 Example:

 ```text
 GOOGLE_API_KEY=